xnvme/xnvme/docs/capis/index.rst

 **znd**

-Building on top of the functionality of :ref:`sec-c-apis-xnvme` then the **znd** API provides helpers and structures specific to NVMe command-set provided by Zoned Namespaces.
-It will be available as soon as the NVMe specification is made public.
+Building on top of the functionality of :ref:`sec-c-apis-xnvme` then the :ref:`sec-c-apis-znd` API provides helpers and structures specific to NVMe command-set provided by Zoned Namespaces.

+The :ref:`sec-c-apis-znd-headers` is available for inspection in its raw form.

 **xnvmec**